inteagent/devcontainter-cloudrun-actions/README.md

 ## Set Up Your Cloud Run Service

 1. In the `devcontainer.json` file, update the `GOOGLE_CLOUD_PROJECT` and `CLOUD_RUN_SERVICE` environment variables with your GCP Project ID and the name of the Cloud Run service.
 You don't need to set up the service in advance, just pick a unique name.
+Rebuild the container.
 2. Open a new terminal in the dev container IDE and run the following command to authenticate with GCP:
 ```sh
 gcloud init